 All of the children will be given a reading book at their level, a book of interest to share and a reading diary.
 Please read with your child as often as possible and complete the yellow diary.
 There is a reading guidance sheet in the front of your child’s reading diary as well as a tricky word book mark which corresponds with your child phonics group.
 Please ensure that reading books and diaries are brought to school every day.

 At The Oaks Primary School we follow Phonics Play.
 Each day your child will be introduced to a new phonic sound and then they will be given opportunities to apply the new sound that they have learnt throughout the week.
 Each day the sound will be displayed by the classroom door so you are aware of the sound that your child has been working on.

-Our PE day will be on a Wednesday and Thursday afternoon.
+Our PE day will be on a Wednesday.

 Please make sure that all clothes are clearly labelled with your child’s name.
 Your child’s PE kit will stay in school for the half term, at which point you might like to take it home for a wash!
 Jewellery should not be worn in school.
 This is especially important for PE.

 Please don’t hesitate to pop in at the end of the day or contact the school office if you have any queries or anything you would like to discuss.